Skip to main content

 kubectl create namespace argo-workflows

-1. Go to Settings → Preferences → Ingestion Runners.
+1. Navigate to Settings > Preferences > Ingestion Runners.

-2. Find your runner by the agentId you configured.
+2. Find your runner by its agentId (for example, gke-prod).

 3. Confirm the status shows Active.